 The microprocessor is an integrated circuit that performs most of the control and computing functions of your server.
 Your server contains two processor boards, and each processor board can support two Pentium Pro microprocessors.
-Depending upon your model, you can install up to three more microprocessors in your server.
+You can install up to three more microprocessors in your server.
 Additional microprocessors enhance performance and provide symmetric multiprocessing (SMP) capability.